William Contreras Player Props: Brewers vs. Braves

-On Friday, William Contreras (.561 slugging percentage in past 10 games, including one home run) and the Milwaukee Brewers play the Atlanta Braves, whose starting pitcher will be Mike Soroka.
-First pitch is at 8:10 PM ET.
+The Milwaukee Brewers, including William Contreras and his .595 slugging percentage over his past 10 games, take on starter Allan Winans and the Atlanta Braves at American Family Field, Saturday at 7:15 PM ET.

-In his most recent game, he went 1-for-4 with an RBI against the Phillies.
+In his last appearance, he racked up two hits (going 2-for-4 with a double and an RBI) against the Braves.

 William Contreras Game Info & Props vs. the Braves